johanix/dns-week-hackathon/README.md

 Only senders in possession of the TSIG key are able to send error messages (i.e. the receiver should discard all messages not correctly signed).

+## 2. Refresh the TDNS KeyState EDNS(0) option.

+This is mostly an internal TDNS project.
+The KeyState implementation is lagging behind and is in need of some polishing.

+### 2.a.
+Move the KeyState implementation into tdns/edns0/ as a separate module.

+### 2.b.
+Implement a KeyState query tool.

+The Query tool should take a zone and a keyid as arguments, put them into a DNS query for the zone name + SOA with a KeyState EDNS(0) option and send to the target of the "{zone} DSYNC UPDATE" record.
+When the response is received the contents should be presented.

+### 2.c.
+Implement missing KeyState server-side features.

+Right now most of the defined features are missing.